Appalachian Trail: History

 On October 7, 1923, the first section of the trail, from Bear Mountain west through Harriman State Park to Arden, New York, was opened.
 MacKaye then called for a two-day Appalachian Trail conference to be held in March 1925 in Washington, D.C.
 This meeting inspired the formation of the Appalachian Trail Conference (now called the Appalachian Trail Conservancy) (ATC).
 Arthur Perkins, a retired judge, and his younger associate Myron Avery took up the cause.
 In 1929, Perkins, who was also a member of the Connecticut Forest and Park Association and its Blue Blazed Trails committee, found Ned Anderson, a farmer in Sherman, Connecticut, who took on the task of mapping and blazing the Connecticut leg of the trail (1929–1933).
 It ran from Dog Tail Corners in Webatuck, New York, which borders Kent, Connecticut, at Ashley Falls, 50 mi through the northwest corner of the state, up to Bear Mountain at the Massachusetts state line.
-(A portion of the Connecticut trail has since been rerouted (1979–1983) to be more scenic, adhering less to highways and more to wilderness, and includes the Ned K. Anderson Memorial Bridge.)
+A portion of the Connecticut trail has since been rerouted (1979–1983) to be more scenic, adhering less to highways and more to wilderness, and includes the Ned K. Anderson Memorial Bridge.

-Anderson's efforts helped spark renewed interest in the trail, and Avery, who led the project after Perkins' death in 1932, was able to bring other states on board.
-Upon taking over the ATC, Avery adopted the goal of building a simple hiking trail.
+Anderson's efforts helped spark renewed interest in the trail, and Avery, who led the project after Perkins's death in 1932, was able to bring other states on board.
+Upon taking over the ATC, Avery adopted the goal to build a simple hiking trail.
 He and MacKaye clashed over the ATC's response to the construction of a road that overlapped part within Shenandoah National Park; MacKaye left the organization, while Avery was willing to reroute the trail.
 Avery served as Chair of the ATC from 1932 to 1952, the year he died.

-Avery became the first to walk the trail end-to-end, though not as a thru-hike, in 1936.
+He was the first to walk the trail end-to-end, though not as a thru-hike, in 1936.
 In August 1937, the trail was completed to Sugarloaf Mountain in Maine, and the ATC shifted its focus toward protecting the trail lands and mapping the trail for hikers.

-Paul M. Fink was honored in 1977 by the Appalachian Trail Conference as "the guiding influence" in establishing the Trail in Tennessee and North Carolina in the 1920s.
+In 1977, the Appalachian Trail Conference honored Paul M. Fink as "the guiding influence" in establishing the Trail in Tennessee and North Carolina in the 1920s.
 Fink was inducted into the Appalachian Trail Hall of Fame in 2019.
-In 1922, only a year after Benton MacKaye's famous article proposing an Appalachian Trail was written, Fink began corresponding with hiking leaders in New England about building the Trail.
-When Myron Avery began planning the route of the AT in the south, Fink was the first person he contacted.
+In 1922, only a year after MacKaye's article proposing an Appalachian Trail was written, Fink began corresponding with hiking leaders in New England about building the Trail.
+When Avery began planning the Trail's route in the south, Fink was the first person he contacted.